BodiAugustus/ashley_defi/README.md

 #91.
 Removed Script method of loading truffle-contracts.
 Uninstalled @truffle/contract.
 Created new loadContract functionality to load the contract via web3.
 Added new env variable.
 Used web3 instead of provider in the contract method of provider useEffect.
 Successfully loaded contract.

 #92.
 Setup purchaseCourse functionality inside marketplace/index.
 Successfully console logged values.

+#93.
+Continued setting up purchaseCourse.
+Successfully transacted a TX through metamask into the contract via Ganache.